snowdj/knitr-hyde/_posts/2015-12-12-sample-post.md

 {% highlight r %}
-You can write mathematics, of course, but the syntax will be a bit different from R Mardown.
+You can write mathematics, of course, but the syntax will be a bit different from R Markdown.
 Here's some inline math:  $$ \pi/2 \approx 1.57 $$.
 There is displayed math as well:

 $$ \sum_{i=1}^{n} i = \frac{n(n+1)}{2}.$$